teeparham/gemdiff/README.md

 ### `compare`

-You can open a compare view for an individual outdated gem in your bundle:
+Open a compare view for an individual outdated gem in your bundle:

 ```sh
 $ gemdiff compare haml
 ```

 You can bypass bundler and query a gem by including the old and new version numbers.
+This is faster since the `bundle` command to check the versions is skipped.

 For example, open the GitHub compare view in browser for difference between `haml` versions 4.0.4 and 4.0.5: